Exact densities of loops in O(1) dense loop model and of clusters in critical percolation on a cylinder II: rotated lattice: Bethe ansatz, T-Q, T-P and Q-P relations.

 \section{Bethe ansatz, T-Q, T-P and Q-P relations.}

-The eigenvalue problem for the transfer matrix $V(u)$ can be solved using the standard algebraic Bethe ansatz technique \cite{Faddeev1996}.
-The eigenspace can be split into sectors preserved by the transfer matrix, where the number of up arrows incoming to a horizontal row of the lattice is fixed.
-Constructing an eigenstate in the sector with $p$ up arrows starting from the vacuum state with only down arrows we arrive at the following expression of the eigenvalue
+The standard technique of solution of the eigenvalue problem for the transfer matrix of the six-vertex model is the algebraic Bethe ansatz.
+The Bethe ansatz provides a recipe of construction of eigenstates starting from the vacuum state with only down arrows.
+Omitting standard though technical details that can be found e.g. in \cite{Faddeev1996}, we arrive at the following expression of the eigenvalue under assumption that corresponding eigenstate belongs to the subspace $\mathcal{H}_p\subset \mathcal{H}$ with $p=0,\dots,L$ up arrows

 where $u_{1},\dots,u_{p}$ are the roots of the system of Bethe ansatz equations (BAE)